MontgomeryLab/tinyRNA/README.md

 ```

 ## Usage
+If you'd like to jump right in and start using AQuATx, see our [tutorial](./START_HERE/TUTORIAL.md).

 You may execute the workflow in its entirety for a full end-to-end analysis pipeline, or you may choose to execute individual steps on their own.
 In most cases you will use the `aquatx` command for pipeline level operations, including running the pipeline.

 ### Configuration Files